openSUSE/vagrant-ceph/README.md

 Tumbleweed.x86_64-1.13.2.virtualbox-Build2.34.json
 </pre>

-For instance, add the SLE 15 SP1 box for libvirt, with the following command:
+For instance, add the SLE 15 SP1 box for libvirt with the following command:

-`vagrant box add boxes/sle15sp1.x86_64-0.0.1.libvirt.json`
+`$ vagrant box add boxes/sle15sp1.x86_64-0.0.1.libvirt.json`

 ### Use the box